Aliases for KARS Gene

 GeneCards Summary for KARS Gene

 KARS (Lysyl-TRNA Synthetase) is a Protein Coding gene.
-Diseases associated with KARS include Charcot-Marie-Tooth Disease, Recessive Intermediate, B and Deafness, Autosomal Recessive 89.
-Among its related pathways are Viral mRNA Translation and Gene Expression.
-GO annotations related to this gene include nucleic acid binding and tRNA binding.
+Diseases associated with KARS include Charcot-Marie-Tooth Disease, Recessive Intermediate B and Deafness, Autosomal Recessive 89.
+Among its related pathways are Gene Expression and tRNA Aminoacylation.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and tRNA binding.

 UniProtKB/Swiss-Prot for KARS Gene